erikkt/myqtt/README.md

 # HAqtt
-This skill is for "non-supported" languages, like Norwegian.
+This is a Mycroft skill for "non-supported" languages, like Norwegian.
 It sends all sentences that start with trigger words in "allwords.voc" to the MQTT-broker.
 The intent is to let Node-Red handle all logic after message is sent.

 ## About